-Figure 24 - Runway end and Threshold Lights on Runways 04, 12 and 30 Diagram
+Figure 28 - Runway End and Threshold Lights on Runways 04, 12, and 30 Diagram

-There is one bar of seventeen green lights across the width of the runway by the threshold of runway 22.
+There is one bar of seventeen green lights across the width of the runway by the threshold of Runway 22.
 These threshold lights are a part of the approach lighting system for the runway.

-Figure 25 - Runway End and Threshold Lights on Runway 22 Diagram
+Figure 29 - Runway End and Threshold Lights on Runway 22 Diagram

-Figure 26 - Runway End and Threshold Lights on Runway 22
+Figure 30 - Runway End and Threshold Lights on Runway 22

-There is a difference in the type of light fixtures and mountings used on runway 22 than on runway 04, 12 and 30.
-The intensity of the lighting required to go with the approach lighting on runway 22 requires a different type of fixture.
+Runway 22 uses a different type of light fixtures and mountings than those used on Runways 12 and 30.
+The intensity of the lighting required to go with the approach lighting on Runway 22 requires a different type of fixture.